How To: Kill Mold

-For those who live in a damp climate—or in a poorly ventilated home—mold can be a cause for concern, not only because it’s unsightly, but also because it’s unhealthy (regardless of whether or not you are allergy-prone).
-For that reason, it’s important to act fast when you encounter mold, no matter its location, be it on a tiled bathroom wall or on patio furniture seat cushions.
+For those who live in a damp climate—or in a poorly ventilated home—mold can be a cause for concern.
+That’s not only because it’s unsightly, but also because it’s unhealthy (regardless of whether you are allergy-prone).
+For that reason, it’s important to act fast when you encounter mold, be it on a tiled bathroom wall or on patio-furniture seat cushions.

-Walls and Tile
+How to Kill Mold on Walls and Tile

-Fabric and Upholstery
+How to Kill Mold on Fabric and Upholstery

 First, take the moldy item outdoors so that its mold spores cannot spread throughout your home.
 Next, use a stiff-bristled brush to clear away as much mold as you possibly can.
-Now pretreat the item with either bleach (white fabrics only) or a store-bought stain remover that’s clearly designated for use on the type of material in question.
-Finally, wash the clothing in hot water.
-As you take the item out of the wash, check it carefully for signs of mold.
+Now pretreat the item with either bleach (white fabrics only) or a store-bought stain remover designated for use on the type of material in question.
+Finally, wash the fabric in hot water.
+When you take the item out of the wash, check it carefully for signs of lingering mold.
 More than one round of pretreating and washing may be necessary.

 If you’re one of the many who prefer to avoid exposure to harsh chemicals like bleach, note that plain white vinegar can be a decent substitute.
 For best results, combine the vinegar with baking soda and water to create a briskly foaming liquid, which you can then use to scrub the moldy wall or tiled area with a stiff-bristled brush.